rustamlatypov/genre-classification/README.md

-# Machine learning classifier for music genres
+# Using supervised PCA with SVM for music genre classification

 Project for the Aalto University course CS-E3210 - Machine Learning: Basic Principles.